orbisgis/h2gis/docs/dev/ST_Extent.md

 ### Description

-Returns the minimum bounding box that encloses `geom` as a `GEOMETRY`.
+Returns the minimum bounding box that encloses `geom` as a Geometry.

 ### Examples